iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/pixel.rst

 -------------------------------

 Now that we have training classes and points, we have to decide what image properties to use as inputs for "training" the classifier.
-In the script as written, we use Landsat OLI bands 1-7 (Visible/NIR/SWIR), as shown in this line:
+In the script as written, we use Landsat OLI bands 1-7 (Visible/NIR/SWIR), as shown in line 21:

 .. code-block:: javascript